-CHALLENGE - Regional and national health and care systems in Europe and internationally are under increasing financial and human resources pressures primarily due to demographic changes, insufficient health and social care workers, together with a significant increase in demand for care and support services.
+Regional and national health and care systems in Europe and internationally are under increasing financial and social pressure, given the significant increase in demand for care and support services with an ageing population while at the same time lacking the necessary health and social care workers.
+This situation has further deteriorated during the current Covid-19 pandemic.